Neuroscience of sleep: Dreaming

 Dreams are successions of images, ideas, emotions, and sensations that occur involuntarily in the mind during certain stages of sleep (mainly the REM stage).
 The content and purpose of dreams are not yet clearly understood though various theories have been proposed.
 The scientific study of dreams is called oneirology.

 There are many theories about the neurological basis of dreaming.
-This includes the activation synthesis theory—the theory that dreams result from brain stem activation during REM sleep; the continual activation theory—the theory that dreaming is a result of activation and synthesis but dreams and REM sleep are controlled by different structures in the brain; and dreams as excitations of long term memory—a theory which claims that long term memory excitations are prevalent during waking hours as well but are usually controlled and become apparent only during sleep.
+This includes the activation synthesis theory—the theory that dreams result from brain stem activation during REM sleep; the continual activation theory—the theory that dreaming is a result of activation and synthesis but dreams and REM sleep are controlled by different structures in the brain; and dreams as excitations of long-term memory—a theory which claims that long-term memory excitations are prevalent during waking hours as well but are usually controlled and become apparent only during sleep.

 There are multiple theories about dream function as well.
 Some studies claim that dreams strengthen semantic memories.
 This is based on the role of hippocampal neocortical dialog and general connections between sleep and memory.
 One study surmises that dreams erase junk data in the brain.
 Emotional adaptation and mood regulation are other proposed functions of dreaming.

-From an evolutionary standpoint, dreams might simulate and rehearse threatening events, that were common in the organism's ancestral environment, hence increasing a persons ability to tackle everyday problems and challenges in the present.
+From an evolutionary standpoint, dreams might simulate and rehearse threatening events, that were common in the organism's ancestral environment, hence increasing a person's ability to tackle everyday problems and challenges in the present.
 For this reason these threatening events may have been passed on in the form of genetic memories.
 This theory accords well with the claim that REM sleep is an evolutionary transformation of a well-known defensive mechanism, the tonic immobility reflex.

 Most theories of dream function appear to be conflicting, but it is possible that many short-term dream functions could act together to achieve a bigger long-term function.
 It may be noted that evidence for none of these theories is entirely conclusive.

 The incorporation of waking memory events into dreams is another area of active research and some researchers have tried to link it to the declarative memory consolidation functions of dreaming.

 A related area of research is the neuroscience basis of nightmares.
 Many studies have confirmed a high prevalence of nightmares and some have correlated them with high stress levels.
 Multiple models of nightmare production have been proposed including neo-Freudian models as well as other models such as image contextualization model, boundary thickness model, threat simulation model etc. Neurotransmitter imbalance has been proposed as a cause of nightmares, as also affective network dysfunction- a model which claims that nightmare is a product of dysfunction of circuitry normally involved in dreaming.
 As with dreaming, none of the models have yielded conclusive results and studies continue about these questions.